-Our project proposes to design a novel approach to musical interaction software based on a systematic collaboration between system design, cognitive science and experimental psychology and education.
+Our project proposes to design an approach to musical interaction software based on a systematic collaboration between system design, cognitive science and experimental psychology and education.
 In particular, the project deals with an area still under-studied, that of interactive musical systems, and investigates in what ways they can affect the learning and the musical creativity of children.
 We chose to study young children, 3/5 years old, because in this field, the problem of the interaction between child and machine takes on a fundamental role in the learning process.
+According to some developmental theories (Stern 1985, Trevarthen 2000), the infant/adult interaction has an important role in the affective and cognitive development of the child.
+In particular, in the field of music development, Imberty (2002), in accordance with Stern (1985), describes the musical development of a young child as based on the vocal interaction with the mother, characterised by a fluently mechanisms of repetition and affect attunements.
+Recent studies dealing with musical invention in very young children (2-4 years) have suggested that the origin of new musical ideas is structurally anchored on the development of the sympathetic interaction established between the adult and child while playing with educational musical instruments (Young 2004).
+Mazzoli (2003) refers to the Vygotskian concepts of modelling, scaffolding, and mirroring, and the relative mechanisms of interaction they involve, to provide an operative definition for the role played by the educator in musical games in the nursery school.

-Imberty (2002), in accordance with the psychologist Daniel Stern (1995), describes the musical development of young children as based on the vocal play between child and mother (lallation, baby-talk), characterized by the mechanism of repetition and variation.
-The point of interest is to verify what type of music development arises when this interaction takes place not between two human subjects, but rather between a child and a machine (the 'hew brainframes'', De Kerckhove 1991).
+The point of interest is to verify what type of music development arises when this interaction takes place not between two human subjects, but rather between a child and a machine (the "new brainframes", De Kerckhove 1991).

 We have performed some experiments in the domain of children and music improvisation.
-We used a particular system, the Continuator, able to produce music in the same style as a human playing the keyboard, like a sort of sound mirror (Pachet 2002).
+We used a particular system, the Continuator, able to produce music in the same style as a human playing the keyboard, like a sort of sound mirror (Pachet 2003).
 This system is based on the notion of Interactive Reflective systems.
 The core concept of this approach is to teach powerful - but complex - musical processes (such as tonal harmony, improvisation, etc.) indirectly by putting the user in a situation where these processes are performed not by the user (like in traditional master / slave approach) nor by the machine (like in some ITS approaches), but by the actual interaction between the user and the system.
 The system's ability to imitate the style of the human playing the keyboard, can be interpreted through the Theory of Flow introduced by Csikszentmihalyi (1990).
 The notion of Flow describes the so-called "optimal experience" as a situation in which people obtain an ideal balance between skills and challenges.
 We can think of the Continuator as a Flow machine, in the sense that it produces a response corresponding to the skill level of the user.